percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 Since the media distributor sends the first message over the tunnel, it effectively establishes the version of the protocol to be used.
-If that version is not supported by the key distributor, it **MUST** discard the message, transmit an "UnsupportedVersion" message, and close the TLS connection.
+If that version is not supported by the key distributor, it **MUST** discard the message, transmit an `UnsupportedVersion` message, and close the TLS connection.

-The media distributor **MUST** take note of the version received in an UnsupportedVersion message and use that version when attempting to re-establish a failed tunnel connection.
-Note that it is not necessary for the media distributor to understand the newer version of the protocol to understand that the first message received is "UnsupportedVersion".
+The media distributor **MUST** take note of the version received in an `UnsupportedVersion` message and use that version when attempting to re-establish a failed tunnel connection.
+Note that it is not necessary for the media distributor to understand the newer version of the protocol to understand that the first message received is `UnsupportedVersion`.
-The media distributor can determine from the first two octets received what the version number is and that the message is "UnsupportedVersion".
+The media distributor can determine from the first two octets received what the version number is and that the message is `UnsupportedVersion`.
 The rest of the data received, if any, would be discarded and the connection closed (if not already closed).

 ## Media Distributor Tunneling Procedures

-The first message transmitted over the tunnel is the "SupportedProfiles" (see (#tunneling-protocol)).
+The first message transmitted over the tunnel is the `SupportedProfiles` (see (#tunneling-protocol)).
 This message informs the key distributor about which DTLS-SRTP profiles the media distributor supports.
 This message **MUST** be sent each time a new tunnel connection is established or, in the case of connection loss,